 The Perfect Recipe For Pork Leftovers

-As a kid, my mom who grew up in Denmark would make this dish anytime there was leftover pork.
+As a kid, my mom who grew up in Denmark would make biksemad anytime there was leftover pork.
 It might have been leftover pork loin from a Sunday roast or broiled to death pork chops from midweek.
-As with most pork dishes my mom made, they were usually served with boiled potatoes.

 Also called “pyttipannu” in Sweden and meaning “small pieces in pan”, Danish biksemad translates to “food that has been mixed together”.
 I learned it is typically served with a fried egg but I don’t remember my mom ever serving eggs with this dish.

 Although made with leftover meats and potatoes, we par boiled fresh potatoes first but did use some delicious tea crusted pork loin served a couple of nights earlier to my wife’s sister and brother-in-law who were visiting.

 By the way, the pork loin was a great meal and I’ll have to write about it soon.

 Everyone loved the biksemad but I have to confess I thought it might need some extra flavoring so I hit it with a couple shakes of hot pepper flakes.